-Component Function Installation Agent Software bugs tap and communicate the investigation target's data and information to an Anonymizer or, if not installed, directly to Collectors. target devices data sources Anonymizing chain Anonymizer (optional) geographically distributed Anonymizer groups that guarantee Collector anonymity and redirect collected data to protect servers from remote attacks.
+Component Function Installation Agent Software bugs tap and communicate the investigation target's data and information to an Anonymizer. target devicesdata sources Anonymizing chain Anonymizer Geographically distributed Anonymizer groups that guarantee Collector anonymity and redirect collected data to protect servers from remote attacks.
 It transfers agent data to servers.
 Several Anonymizers can be set up in a chain to increase the level of protection.
 Each chain leads to one Collector.
-VPS (Virtual Pri- vate Server) Collector RCS server component that collects agent data either directly or through the Anonymizer chain.
+VPS (Virtual Private Server) Collector RCS server component: the Collector collects agent data through the Anonymizer chain, the Carrier service sends data to shards and the Master Node.
 RCS server Firewall Optional but highly recommended, it protects the trusted environment were data is processed and saved from the untrusted environment where data is collected.
 RCS server RCS console Setup, monitoring and analysis console used by operating center workers.
-RCS server internal network Master Node Heart of the RCS server, it manages data flows, component status and includes the first Shard database.
+RCS serverinternal network Master Node Heart of the RCS server, it manages data flows, component status and includes the first Shard database.
 It includes the Worker service to decode data before saving it in the database.
 RCS server Network Controller (optional) RCS server component, sends settings to Network Injector, Anonymizer chains and constantly acquires their status.
 RCS server Network Injector (optional) Fixed hardware component (Appliance) or notebook (Tactical), it runs sniffing and injection operations on the target's HTTP connections.
 ISP Wired or Wireless LAN (homes, hotel) Target Investigation targets.
 Each device owned by the target is a data source and can be monitored by an agent. -